Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 From Uncle Howee, Uncle Howee transforms Jared into a full body marionette who is introduced as a "new friend" on the show, all while Cynthia, his sister, giggles at the new edition to her favorite TV show.
 Consider the Adult Fear of the mother—who was just gone to do work and has no idea what was happening at the time—it makes you wonder the full extent of Uncle Howee's powers.

-The fact that we don't know who or what Uncle Howee is (a demon, a Reality Warper, a living cartoon character, or an ordinary human with extraordinary powers are the most common conclusions to draw).
+The fact that we don't know who or what Uncle Howee is (a demon, a Reality Warper, a living cartoon character, the ghost of a long-dead children's entertainer whose spirit lives on because his show has been rerunning for years and the love and devotion of kids who watch his show keep his spirit alive, or an ordinary human with extraordinary powers are the most common conclusions to draw).
 All we know is that he has omnipotent powers, can interact with viewers, can slip between the TV world and the real world, can appear in many places at once, and turn people into characters that would be at home on his show.